Aurora police officer won't face charges in teen's death

-The Aurora police officer who shot a 14-year-old boy in June will face no criminal charges, District Attorney John Kellner concluded.
+The Aurora police officer who shot a 14-year-old boy in June will face no criminal charges, District Attorney John Kellner concluded Wednesday.

-"I find that there is no criminal liability on the part of Officer Roch Gruszeczka stemming from this," Kellner said.

-"Applying the law to the facts of this incident, as described in more detail below, the evidence shows that Officer (James) Snapp was legally justified in using physical force during this incident, and that Officer Gruszeczka was legally justified in using deadly physical force," he added.
+"Applying the law to the facts of this incident, as described in more detail below, the evidence shows that Officer (James) Snapp was legally justified in using physical force during this incident, and that Officer Gruszeczka was legally justified in using deadly physical force," the attorney for the 18th Judicial District added.

-Gruszeczka, a member of the Aurora Police Department’s gang unit who has worked for the department since 2017, fatally shot Jor’Dell Richardson on June 1 after his partner tackled him when Richardson ran away from a recently-robbed convenience store near East 8th Avenue and Dayton Street, according to the police.
+Gruszeczka, a member of the Aurora Police Department’s gang unit who has worked for the department since 2017, fatally shot Jor’Dell Richardson on June 1 after Snapp tackled the teen.

-A sergeant on patrol assigned to the city's gang unit had noticed a group of teenagers wearing hoodies and medical masks near a liquor store and asked for backup.
-Gruszeczka and Snapp responded.
-The officers radioed the kids may have been "casing" or "scoping" stores in the area.
+Authorities did not release Richardson's name because he was a juvenile but his family confirmed his identity.

+Police said Richardson ran away from a recently-robbed convenience store near East 8th Avenue and Dayton Street.

-Richardson had a gun on him that Art Acevedo, Aurora's interim police chief, said was a pellet gun — not a handgun — but which looked strikingly similar.
+Richardson had a gun on him that Aurora's interim police chief said was a pellet gun — not a handgun — but which looked strikingly similar.

+“That is not a toy,” Art Acevedo, the police chief, said at a news conference in June.
+“What’s the purpose of these replicas?
+What legitimate role do they play?
+And we have a 14-year-old kid dead.”

 "Consistent with my previous statements, our officers had to make split-second decisions based upon the information available to them and their own observations," he said.
 "I believe the 18th Judicial District Critical Incident Response Team made a fair and just decision today following a comprehensive analysis of all the facts over the last three months.
 Regardless of this finding, the death of a young man is a tragedy for his family and extended community, and it will continue to weigh heavily on members of our department."